Shipped in 2024

 Challenge

-How to maintaining accuracy and credibility while simplifying wine language
+How to maintaining accuracy and credibility with AI?

 Simple descriptors like 'micro-bubbles' and 'fruit aroma' paired with numerical scales transformed complex wine attributes into scannable, relatable information.